 In each session, you may focus on a different small goal or combine small goals.

-It is easier to show that a student can accomplish smaller goals (e.g., identify feelings, generate solutions) than that they improved their conflict resolution skills.
+It is easier to show that a student can accomplish smaller goals (e.g., identify feelings and generate solutions) than that they improve their conflict resolution skills.
 But if they can do all those smaller skills, they are well on their way to the big goal.

 How would you break down another big goal?
 Take a minute to think of one (e.g., improve impulse control or improve organization skills).
 How can you break that down into smaller goals that are measurable?